Elena-Mikitenko/hexlet-git/README.md

 No code No pain
-hey you!
+Hey man!
+git is good
-experiment witn amend
+experiment with amend